-In France, there are several laws and initiatives empowering end-users: An anti-waste law includes an obligation for operators to inform consumers about the carbon footprint associated with the use of Internet access service and data usage on mobile and fixed telecom networks.
-The French agency for the environmental transition (ADEME) has led the development of a reparability and durability index that is mandatory when distributing devices and aims to better inform consumers about the nature of their purchases.
+79 https://tieto.traficom.fi/en/statistics/energy-consumption-communications-networks inform consumers about the nature of their purchases.
 Furthermore, the law foresees to publish key indicators on policies reducing their environmental footprint.
-Another law aims at reducing the environmental footprint of the digital sector and mentioned in Chapter 4.1, contains various new measures including a requirement to publish recommendations about information for consumers on the energy impact and carbon footprint of on-demand media services and video streaming platform services.
-Additionally, the "High committee for digital sustainability" coordinates in collaboration with relevant authorities and stakeholders the implementation of a decarbonisation roadmap based on voluntary engagements from the digital industry in compliance with another national law related to climate and resilience.
+Another law aims at reducing the environmental footprint of the digital sector82 and mentioned in Chapter 4.1, contains various new measures including a requirement to publish recommendations about information for consumers on the energy impact and carbon footprint of on-demand media services and video streaming platform services.83 Additionally, the "High committee for digital sustainability" coordinates in collaboration with relevant authorities and stakeholders the implementation of a decarbonisation roadmap based on voluntary engagements from the digital industry in compliance with another national law related to climate and resilience.